tapdata/tapdata/connectors/coding-connector/src/main/resources/docs/coding_en_US.md

     At this time, set the configuration according to your needs, and paste the previously generated URL into the service URL.
 ```
 - One click to configure WebHook：https://tapdata.coding.net/p/testissue/setting/webhook

+---
+ Special instructions ：**Create a new coding connection.
+If you choose WebHook mode, remember to go to Coding to configure ServiceHook for this connection node!**
+---

 ### **3. Prerequisites (As goals)**
 ...